 Create a Budget and Shopping List

 Before you jump in and start buying willy-nilly, you should have BOTH a budget and shopping list ready.
-Our free holiday printables can help you plan your shopping and budget to ensure you don’t overspend.

 Once your budget is in place, determine what it is you will buy or make.
 If your budget is tight, you may want to try homemade gifts (check out one of my Pinterest boards for some ideas).
 Make sure you stick to your list so that when the mail comes in January, you’ll be happy to see fewer bills show up in the mail box!